 Knee surgery scars

-> Incision scars associated with total knee arthroplasty can be of two types, medial parapatellar and midline.
+Incision scars associated with total knee arthroplasty can be of 2 types: medial parapatellar and midline.
 Arthroscopic incisions can also result in hypertrophic scars.

-> Erythema and hypertrophic scarring may follow a punch biopsy.
+Erythema and hypertrophic scarring may follow a punch biopsy.

 May have locoregional recurrence of carcinoma at the site of the scar and should undergo routine histological analysis.

 Striae (stretch marks) are a form of scarring and are atrophic linear plaques that develop due to stretching of the skin as seen in pregnancy and in childhood during periods of accelerated growth.

 Burns usually leave behind scars that are hypertrophic.

 Scars That Change Their Nature over the Passage of Time

 In 1980, the World Health Organization declared the global eradication of smallpox as a naturally occurring disease and recommended that all countries cease vaccination.
 The United States ended routine smallpox vaccination for the general public in 1972 but continued military vaccination programs through 1990.
 After the terrorist attacks of September 11, 2001, and the anthrax letter attacks that followed, the United States resumed immunizing some military personnel, including some health care workers.